 As with a standard brush, it's essential to select your child's right size and style.
 Be sure to choose an electric toothbrush with a child-sized head so that it fits properly in your child's mouth and can reach all the way to the back teeth comfortably.
 For younger children and toddlers, be sure to select soft bristles, which are gentler on gums, and recommended if your little one is still cutting new teeth.

 Did you know that the first electric toothbrush was introduced in 1954?
 While this fun fact may not get your kid excited, we're sure that a chance for them to choose their own toothbrush will!
 For children who are reluctant brushers, picking their own brush will empower them in the process.
 You may even want to keep more than one brush available at home so they can decide between them each brushing session.

 Remember that an electric toothbrush cannot do all the work on its own.
-You will still need to help your child practice proper brushing technique to prevent cavities.
-Show your child how to place the brush at a 45 degree angle toward the gumline.
-Even with the movement of the powered brush, your child will still need to move the brush back and forth against the teeth and gums using short, gentle strokes.
+You will still need to help your child practice proper brushing techniques to prevent cavities.
+Show your child how to place the brush at a 45-degree angle toward the gumline.
+Even with the powered brush movement, your child will still need to move it back and forth against the teeth and gums using short, gentle strokes.
 Rinse your child's brush well after each use, and store it upright.
 Replace your child's toothbrush every three months.
 After a cold, flu, or other infection, throw that toothbrush out immediately.
 You probably need to replace your child's toothbrush more often than your own, especially if your child tends to chew on it.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.